lhmouse/asteria/README.md

 ![asteria](asteria.png)

-**Asteria** is a procedural, dynamically typed programming language that is highly inspired by JavaScript.
+**Asteria** (/asˈtɪərɪə/, _as-TEAR-ee-uh_) is a procedural, dynamically typed programming language that is highly inspired by JavaScript.

 The most notable difference between Asteria and other languages is that the so-called 'objects' have _value semantics_.
 That is, an object is copied when